 Student progress is monitored through regular review of patient logging and clinical performance by the Director of Clinical Education (DCE) or designated faculty/staff.
-If it is determined that a student is at risk of not meeting SCPE objectives, the following steps will be taken:
+It is the student's responsibility to monitor their own progress and to promptly notify the DCE if they are not meeting required SCPE objectives, including technical skills, patient encounter benchmarks, or procedural expectations.
+If concerns arise, or the student identifies deficiencies, the following steps may be taken: